If Men Are From Mars and Women Are From Venus, Then DHHS Is From Dune!

 Men may be from Mars.
 Women may be from Venus.
 But DHHS is from Dune and just as fictional.

-Posted on December 11, 2013, in Accountability, Computer Sciences Corporation, CSC, General Assembly, Joint Legislative Oversight Committee on Health and Human Services, Medicaid, Medicaid Reimbursements, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Timely Payments and tagged CSC, DHHS, Division of Medical Assistance, DMA, Health care provider, Joe Cooper, Joint Legislative Oversight Committee on Health and Human Services, Medicaid, Medicaid Reimbursments, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services.
+Posted on December 11, 2013, in Accountability, Computer Sciences Corporation, CSC, General Assembly, Joint Legislative Oversight Committee on Health and Human Services, Medicaid, Medicaid Reimbursements, NC, NCTrack Glitches, NCTracks, NCTracks Billing Issues, North Carolina, Timely Payments and tagged CSC, Division of Medical Assistance, DMA, Health care provider, Joe Cooper, Joint Legislative Oversight Committee on Health and Human Services, Medicaid, Medicaid Reimbursments, NC DHHS, NC Medicaid, NCTracks, NCTracks Billing Issues, NCTracks Problems, North Carolina, North Carolina Department of Health and Human Services.
 Bookmark the permalink.
 2 Comments.